 Livermore Valley Opera has been working to spread the word, sending singers into classrooms, libraries and other public venues to give people a taste of what they can expect if they buy a ticket to its performances.
 The outreach seems to be working.

 The opening of "La boheme" on Saturday night at the Bankhead Theater in Livermore drew a crowd.
 "The main sections of the theater were filled and enthusiastic" at the Sunday matinee, according to Board President Jim Schmidt.
 Several opera publications sent reviewers; one noted that he is always happy to review performances at the Bankhead with its superior acoustics.

 LVO has been presenting operas with professional musicians, stage directors, principal singers and designers since it began in 1992, performing first at Livermore High School.
 Volunteers serve as board members, chorus, stage crew and set builders.

 With the opening of the Bankhead in 2007, the venue caught up with the quality of the operatic voices.

 "La boheme" would be a good first opera experience, as would most choices of LVO, which sticks to traditional favorites.
 This season opened with "Tosco," and Verdi's "La Traviata" is coming in March.

-At the "La boheme" performances, the Bohemians in 1830s Paris drew the audience into their lives and loves as they handle their poverty with a light touch.
-Poet Rodolfo is alone in his attic studio when he is visited by Mimi, a pretty downstairs seamstress who needs a light for her candle, thus beginning a passionate romance that has echoed through opera halls since its premiere in 1896.
-The other on-again, off-again love storm was is between the painter Marcello and Musetta, a girl of the Latin Quarter.
+On Saturday night the Bohemians in 1830s Paris drew the audience into their lives and loves as they handled their poverty with a light touch.
+Poet Rodolfo was alone in his attic studio when he was visited by Mimi, a pretty downstairs seamstress who needed a light for her candle, thus beginning a passionate romance that has echoed through opera halls since its premiere in 1896.
+The other on-again, off-again love storm was between the painter Marcello and Musetta, a girl of the Latin Quarter.